cloudfoundry/community/toc/rfc/rfc-0020-readiness-healthchecks.md

 #### App Audit Events

-When the liveness healthchecks fail, it results in the following audit events:
+When a liveness healthcheck fails, it results in the `audit.app.process.crash` audit event.
-`audit.app.process.crash` and `audit.app.process.rescheduling`.

 Similarly, when an AI readiness healthcheck succeeds an `audit.app.process.ready` event should be emitted.
 And when an AI readiness healthcheck fails an `audit.app.process.notready` event should be emitted.